Gaussian process

 [6]:

-gp = physbo.gp.model(lik=lik,mean=mean,cov=cov)
+gp = physbo.gp.Model(lik=lik,mean=mean,cov=cov)

-config = physbo.misc.set_config()
+config = physbo.misc.SetConfig()

 Learning a Gaussian process model.